 - Some large municipalities (such as Brampton, Hamilton, Mississauga, Toronto and Windsor) licence tow trucks and require drivers to post a municipal licence number on their trucks.
 If you’re in such a community, check if the tow truck has a municipal licence number on its side before you use its services.

 - Look to see if the tow truck is affiliated with a reputable company such as an automotive roadside assistance group or automobile association.

 - Listen for obvious clues.
 Does the driver recommend a particular repair facility without being asked?
-If he/she does, this might be an indication that a referral fee arrangement exists.
+If so, this might be an indication that a referral fee arrangement exists.
 In some municipalities, making such a recommendation may be illegal.

 - Carefully read everything the tow truck driver asks you to sign.

 - Ask that your vehicle be taken to a secure location where an adjuster or appraiser from your insurance company can have access to it.
 Some municipalities require that your vehicle be taken to a Collision Reporting Centre or police station before it goes anywhere else.

 - You have the option to choose where to have your vehicle towed to for repairs.
 Some insurance companies use preferred repair shops where they have an agreement that guarantees your vehicle will be repaired to the highest possible standards.
 For more information, contact your insurance company.

 As of January 1, 2017, tow truck drivers are subject to new requirements under the Consumer Protection Act, 2002.
 These requirements include, but are not limited to: